ibarraw/CuroGroupProject/README.md

 Curo is a mobile iOS application designed to keep track of assignments, tasks and deadlines.
 The application creates reminders, triggers notifications, and employs authentication to ensure privacy and security.

+## Project Status
+This project is no longer supported or maintained.

 ## Installation instructions
 1. Download project
 2. Install Cocoa Pods